-Our internship is a full-time 12-month doctoral psychology training program.
+Our internship is a full-time, 12-month, doctoral psychology training program with two intern positions.
 Interns are required to complete a minimum of 2000 hours in order to successfully complete the internship and a minimum of 500 of those hours must be direct service.
-Interns will have the opportunity to train at an integrated university center that provides individual, group and couples counseling, outreach, consultation, providing supervision, and crisis walk in services, and select assessments.
+Interns will have the opportunity to train at an integrated university health center that provides individual, group, and couples psychotherapy, outreach, consultation, assessment, provision of supervision, and crisis walk-in services.

 - Aim and Training Philosophy

 - Internship Program Admissions Process

 - Seminars and Supervision